dashevo/js-dash-sdk/docs/getting-started/with-typescript.md

-In order to use Dash SDK with TypeScript.
+In order to use Dash SDK with TypeScript, you will need some dependencies to be manually installed.

-Create an index.ts file
+`npm install -g typescript` - Required for compilation (`tsc`).
+`npm install -g ts-node` - Required for REPL / Execution.

+Create a new file, let's assume you will name it `myScript.ts`.

 ```js
 import Dash from 'dash';